Every Thursday, 11:30 am to 2:30 pm

 Supporting The Climate and Environment

-Our Food Co-op continually strives to reduce its CO2 footprint through sustainable sourcing and support of the local food movement.
-We have a Zero waste approach and do not pre package our goods so our customers can purchase the amount they need.
+We have a Zero waste approach and do not pre-package our goods so our customers can purchase the amount they need.
 We also recycled cardboard delivery boxes and have introduced bio-degradable plastic shopping bags.
-To further reduce waste, we use reusable pricing labels and do all our ordering online and keep our customers in the loop through our e-newsletter.

 Visit the St. Hilda’s East Food Co-op—open every Thursday 11:30 am to 2:30 pm

-Many thanks to Womens Environmental Network for supporting the Community Food and Advice Project.
+Many thanks to Womens’ Environmental Network for supporting the Community Food and Advice Project.